With composite veneers, you will most likely not have to make that many visits to the dentist, sometimes as few as one visit is necessary.

 You may have heard someone mention “veneers” while talking about straightening their teeth and wondered what they are.
 Veneers are usually thin pieces of porcelain that are attached to the surface of each tooth and are used to re-model the way teeth look and give them a natural, symmetrical appearance.
 As opposed to crowns and braces, veneers are a lot less invasive.
 They can be used to correct small misalignments or close gaps.

-Composite veneers (otherwise known as “componeers,” “same day veneers,” or “composite bonding”) are an alternative to porcelain.
+Composite veneers (otherwise known as “componeers,” “same-day veneers,” or “composite bonding”) are an alternative to porcelain.
 Composite veneers are made of a translucent resin which is skillfully made by your dentist.
-All it takes i
+All it takes is a single appointment!

 So how long do veneers last?
 Veneers are definitely not permanent, but they can last you for quite a long time.
 The ordinary lifespan of most veneers is between 10 and 15 years.
 They often require a few tweaks and repairs over the years.
 Porcelain is the most common material used for veneers.
 They are most often custom made for the user to fit their teeth.